nielsclausen/workshop-mesh-thingscon2018/content/workshop/mesh-distance-display.md

 :time="25"
 :tools="[
     'Argon',
-    'Grove starter kits for Particle mesh',
+    'Xenon',
-    'A partner, also with an Argon + Grove kit'
+    '2 Grove starter kits for Particle mesh'
     ]"
 />

 In this session, it will all come together.
 One device is measuring a distance and broadcasting the value, while another is listening for updates and displaying them on a digital display.
-If you get stuck at any point in the process, you can see the code for the completed lab [here](http://about:blank).

 ### Partner up with your neighbour
 Also for this session, it is necessary to cooperate in groups of at least two participants.
 Group members will have to implement different code depending on the role of their device.
 One group member should implement the *remote distance sensor* code, the other(s) should implement the *remote display* code.